 Reducing radiation risk for patients with head trauma

-Research Pulse podcast: Episode 16
+Research Pulse podcast Season 2 Episode 8

 Computed tomography scans, or CT scans, can save lives by enabling early detection of disease and faster diagnosis and treatment of medical conditions.
 But they also expose you to far more radiation than a traditional X-ray.